PROFILE

 retain the U.S.S.R. as a "renewed federation."

-for the State of Emergency (SCSE) assumed power
+the State of Emergency (SCSE) assumed power in

 following week, Akayev and Vice President German